Microsoft PowerPoint training 101

 Format, duration, and pricing

 PowerPoint 101 runs as a single full-day class, six hours, in person across the Niagara region or online over Microsoft Teams.
-The two half-days format works well for sales and L&D teams who cannot block a full day; the half-day compressed format is a working introduction rather than a complete curriculum.
+The two half-days format works well for sales and L&D teams who cannot block a full day; the half-day compressed format is a working introduction rather than a complete multi-day program.

 In-person delivery includes room setup, reference materials, a post-training summary for managers, and travel within the Niagara region.
 Online delivery includes the recording if you need it.
 Final scope and quote confirmed on the discovery call.